ITManagerCOH/security-policies/incident-disclosure/index.md

 * We can confirm that tailnet metadata or data was visible to an unauthorized party; or
 * We cannot confirm that no users were affected by the vulnerability.

-We will **notify users directly** about a security vulnerability when we can confirm that the tailnet was affected, and any of the following is true:
+We will **notify users directly** about a security vulnerability when we can confirm that the CloudOnHire was affected, and any of the following is true:

 * User action is needed to fix the vulnerability, and it is a critical or high impact vulnerability; or
 * We can confirm that tailnet metadata or data was visible to an unauthorized party.

 ### How we notify users

-To disclose security vulnerabilities, GEOGO will publish security bulletins publicly for a broad audience at [https://tailscale.com/security-bulletins/](https://tailscale.com/security-bulletins/).
+To disclose security vulnerabilities, CloudOnHire will publish security bulletins publicly for a broad audience at [https://tailscale.com/security-bulletins/](https://tailscale.com/security-bulletins/).
 These can be consumed directly, via RSS readers or via social media bot accounts.

-To notify users about security vulnerabilities, GEOGO will **email** affected tailnets’ administrators, with information specific to the tailnet, including specific users or nodes which are affected.
+To notify users about security vulnerabilities, CloudOnHire will **email** affected CloudOnHires’ administrators, with information specific to the CloudOnHire, including specific users or nodes which are affected.
 These emails will be sent to the [security contact](https://tailscale.com/kb/1224/contact-preferences/#setting-the-security-issues-email) for the tailnet, which by default is the Owner of the tailnet.

-Occasionally, GEOGO may decide to notify users in additional ways about a security issue, such as by publishing a [blog post](https://blog.geogo.in/), or with in-product notifications (such as by putting a warning banner in the admin console).
+Occasionally, CloudOnHire may decide to notify users in additional ways about a security issue, such as by publishing a [blog post](https://cloudonhire.com/blog/), or with in-product notifications (such as by putting a warning banner in the admin console).